Notable dates in Croatian history (October)

 Most of us learn our country’s history when we’re kids in school.
-For those of us that didn’t grow up in Croatia and moved here later in life, it can be pretty hard to learn this country’s history.
+For those of us who didn’t grow up in Croatia and moved here later in life, it can be pretty hard to learn this country’s history.

 To help educate foreigners on Croatia’s past, we have created a series to draw attention to notable dates in Croatian history, month by month.

 The following article includes important dates from Croatian history that all occurred during the month of October.

 - Foundation of the Red Cross